Prinex/Football-Manager-2K20/README.md

 > Shell script files have been prodived to build and run the project for you.
 > You can simply run the run.sh script file, which will also run the buildPrj.sh script file for building and running the project.
-1. If you choose VS 16 2019, and want to modify, run, and build the project using VS IDE, make sure you:
+1. If you choose your installed version of Visual Studio, and want to modify, run, and build the project using VS IDE, make sure you:
 * Generate the project using the buildPrj.sh script file
 * Build and link the project's files by selecting ALL_BUILD project in the solution explorer of VS, right click on it, and select 'build'.
 * Select Football-Manager-2K20, right click on it and select 'Set as StartUp project'.

+2. If you choose your installed version of installed version of Visual Studio, and want just to build and run the project, run the run.sh script file, which will also run the buildPrj.sh script file for building and running the project only.

-2. If you choose MinGW Makefiles make sure you:
+3. If you choose MinGW Makefiles make sure you:
 * Have gcc installed, a recent version.
 * Run the run.sh script file, which will also run the buildPrj.sh script file for building and running the project using MinGW Makefiles.